 Clinical trials involve volunteer trial participants.
 Every trial is governed using well-defined ethical rules and standards to protect participant safety.
 For patients suffering from a condition that is currently untreatable, participation in a clinical trial may provide access to potential new therapies.
 While participating, volunteers obtain closely controlled care in research medical facilities, in addition to helping others by contributing to medical research.

 Oncorena’s pre-clinical orellanine-studies will be completed early in 2019.
-The clinical study is expected to start later in 2019.
+The clinical study is expected to start late in 2019.
 The current plan is to conduct the clinical trials on clinics in Sweden enrolling patients with metastatic renal cancer in dialysis from a wide geographical area.

 About Clinical Trials